ProseMirror/website/pages/docs/guides/doc/index.md

 Each node is represented by an instance of the [`Node`](##model.Node) class.
-It is tagged with a [type](##model.NodeType), which knows the node's name, the schema it is part of, and so on.
+It is tagged with a [type](##model.NodeType), which knows the node's name, the attributes that are valid for it, and so on.
+Node types (and mark types) are created once per schema, and know which schema they are part of.

 The content of a node is stored in an instance of [`Fragment`](##model.Fragment), which holds a sequence of nodes.
 Even